UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-condition-initial-impression.md

       ]
     }
   ],
-  "description" : "Initial impression per CSV mapping.", "jurisdiction" : [
+  "description" : "Enter the initial impression on the patient’s condition.", "jurisdiction" : [
     {
       "coding" : [